ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 Network hardware inventory management is a key component in operators' OSS architectures.

-Network inventory is a fundamental functionality in network management and was specified many years ago.
-Given the emerging of data models and their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.
+Network hardware inventory is a fundamental functionality in network management and was specified many years ago.
+Given the emergence of data models and their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.

-Network inventory management and monitoring is a critical part for ensuring the network stays healthy, well-planned, and functioning in the operator's network.
-Network inventory management allows the operator to keep track of what physical network devices are staying  in the network including relevant software and hardware versions.
+Network hardware inventory management and monitoring is a critical part for ensuring the network stays healthy, well-planned, and functioning in the operator's network.
+Network hardware inventory management allows the operator to keep track of which physical devices are deployed in the network including relevant software and hardware versions.

-  The network inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old or faulty ones, which can help to improve network performance and capacity planning.
+  The network hardware inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old or faulty ones, which can help to improve network performance and capacity planning.

 In {{?I-D.ietf-teas-actn-poi-applicability}} a gap was identified regarding the lack of a YANG data model that could be used at ACTN MPI interface level to report whole/partial network hardware inventory information available at domain controller level towards north-bound systems (e.g., MDSC or OSS layer).

-{{?RFC8345}} initial goal was to make possible the augmentation of the YANG data model with network inventory data model but this was never developed and the scope was kept limited to network topology data only.
+{{?RFC8345}} initial goal was to make possible the augmentation of the YANG data model with network hardware inventory data model but this was never developed and the scope was kept limited to network topology data only.

-It is key for operators to drive the industry towards the use of a standard YANG data model for network inventory data instead of using vendors proprietary APIs (e.g., REST API).
+It is key for operators to drive the industry towards the use of a standard YANG data model for network hardware inventory data instead of using vendors proprietary APIs (e.g., REST API).

 In the ACTN architecture, this would bring also clear benefits at MDSC level for packet over optical integration scenarios since this would enable the correlation of the inventory information with the links information reported in the network topology model.